With the GDPR deadline a distant memory, if you’ve not yet thought about how you can be compliant, now is the time.

 "An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location number, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person”

 One of the biggest changes is that personal data will now include digital identifiers such as IP addresses and mobile device identification.

-Because Article 50 is not yet triggered, GDPR will take effect long before the legal consequences of Brexit can have any effect.
+While the UK is leaving the European Union, GDPR took effect long before the legal consequences of Brexit can have any effect.

 Quoting one Karen Bradley, Secretary of State for Culture, Media and Sport: